lemunozm/ruscii/README.md

 - Easy way to recover the terminal state at error.

 ## Dependencies
-To compile `ruscii` in linux, you have to install the X11 development libraries.
+To compile `ruscii` in linux, you need to have installed the X11 development libraries.
   - In Ubuntu/Debian:
     ```
     sudo apt install libx11-dev